5 Working with Data

 .

-This way of writing code can be difficult to read, although using indentation really helps here.
+This way of writing code can be difficult to read, although using indentation (with line breaks as in the code above) really helps here.

 An alternative approach is to save each intermediate step: